 Nsight Systems can capture the state of these queues during the trace session.

-Enabling the "Collect additional range of ETW events" option will also capture extended DxgKrnl events such as context status, allocations, sync wait, signal events, etc.
+Enabling the "Collect additional range of ETW events" option will also capture extended DxgKrnl events from the Microsoft-Windows-DxgKrnl provider, such as context status, allocations, sync wait, signal events, etc.